NFC Least: Cowboys, Eagles, Giants and Washington compete for NFL's worst division

 The Eagles might just well be.
 But who could know for sure?
 Head coach Doug Pederson once again finds himself pulling guys off the street in order to field a team.

-Last season's NFC East champions ended Sunday's 30-28 defeat to the Baltimore Ravens with just two healthy starters left on offense in quarterback Carson Wentz and center Jason Kelce.
-Tight end Zach Ertz is set to be out for up to a month after suffering an ankle injury in the game, while running back Miles Sanders could miss a couple of weeks with a knee problem.
+Last season's NFC East champions ended Week Six's 30-28 defeat to the Baltimore Ravens with just two healthy starters left on offense in quarterback Carson Wentz and center Jason Kelce.
+Tight end Zach Ertz is set to be out for up to a month after suffering an ankle injury in the game, while running back Miles Sanders has been dealing with a knee problem.

 The Eagles had already been missing guard Brandon Brooks, offensive tackles Andre Dillard and Jason Peters, wide receivers Jalen Reagor, DeSean Jackson and Alshon Jeffery, tight end Dallas Goedert and linebackers T.J.
 Edwards and Duke Riley.
-In total, Philadelphia have had 25 players miss at least one game so far this year and currently have nine players on injured reserve.
+Ahead of Week Seven 25 Eagles players had missed at least one game so far this season, while the team currently has 11 players on injured reserve.

-Despite their defeat , they put up 22 points in the fourth quarter on Sunday and were a successful two-point conversion away from potentially taking the Ravens to overtime.
+Despite their defeat to the Ravens, they put up 22 points in the fourth quarter and were a successful two-point conversion away from potentially taking one of the NFL's leading contenders to overtime.

-"This is where veteran players who have been through it, and as recently as the last couple of seasons with us, know how to deal with it, know how to handle it and know how to pull these guys along," Pederson said on Monday.
+"This is where veteran players who have been through it, and as recently as the last couple of seasons with us, know how to deal with it, know how to handle it and know how to pull these guys along," said Pederson.

+Top spot belongs to them for now after their 22-21 comeback win over the Giants, made possible by Wentz's stunning game-winning 18-yard touchdown pass to Boston Scott with 40 seconds to play.

+It was ugly, scrappy and everything the NFC East has grown to be known for this year, but it reminded of the quality Wentz possesses.

 Much like the Cowboys, turnovers are an issue.
-The Eagles are joint-second in the league with 12, Wentz's nine interceptions and league-worst completion percentage illustrating his difficult start to the year.
-But between their no-quit quarterback (who was sacked six times and hit 16 times on Sunday), the ability of Sanders and Travis Fulgham's emergence, the depleted Eagles continue to warrant respect.
+The Eagles are joint-third in the league with 13, Wentz's 10 interceptions and third-worst completion percentage illustrating his difficult start to the year.
+But between their no-quit quarterback (who has been sacked a joint-most 28 times and pressured a league-most 84 times), the ability of Sanders and Travis Fulgham's emergence, the depleted Eagles continue to warrant respect.

 "I'm watching Carson Wentz play heroically, but still lose," said Good Morning Football's Nate Burleson.
 "But there's something about the way the Eagles are coached, about the way they play.